Gene Wolfe and the Unreliable Narrator

 But here's the rub: the stories we tell, the accounts we relate, the reports we compile—all are unreliable.
 Yes, we, too, are unreliable narrators . . . indeed, everyone is an unreliable narrator.
 No one can escape his or her own biases and agendas, not even the most credentialed thinker or the most respected red teamer.
 Even when we consciously try to shed our biases, we're still wrapped comfortably and confidently in our unseen cultural assumptions; one-off personalities; and self-perpetuated operational codes.
 Are we more reliable than a Gene Wolfe narrator?
 Maybe, maybe not—though, without fail, we think we are.

 From the start, every narrative is skewed.
 For each red teamer who declares his or her intention to challenge assumptions and overcome bias, you have a red teamer firmly rooted in his or her own assumptions and biases (which, here in the West, are usually defined by norms of risk, probability, and “rational” decision making).
 So why don’t we just red team these assumptions and biases?
-Because they’re part of our deeply cherished personal narratives, and they “boot up” well before we unpack and deploy our red teaming toolkits.
+Because they’re part of our deeply cherished personal narratives, and they "boot up" well before we unpack and deploy our red teaming toolkits.
 It’s a rare red teamer indeed who can perform effectively at this deeper level.
 (And I suspect that it’s a profoundly intuitive skill that is difficult, if not impossible, to teach.)

 And lest we forget, allow me to remind us all (myself included) that our unreliability applies not just to the "now" but to the past and the future as well.
 Consider a few of the canonical examples of intelligence failure (Pearl Harbor, the crossing of the 38th Parallel, the Yom Kippur War, 9/11); the well-worn, widely published narratives we read tend to align on all major counts (itself a clue).
 We study these same (unreliable?) narratives, the explanations, and the lessons, yet the only surety is that we will make the same mistakes again.
 Are we too trusting of the narratives?
 Gene Wolfe would probably say "yes."